 entitled to return when her physician certifies that she is physically able to do so.
 The period of such absence will be deemed the same as for any other physical disability, and she will be entitled to her annual and accumulated sick leave with pay during the period of disability.

-6. Upon return from a childcare leave of absence, the employee shall be reinstated in his/her same position or similar position for which he/she is certified.
+5. Upon return form a childcare leave of absence, the employee shall be reinstated in his/hr same position or similar position for which he/she is certified.

 C. Extended Personal Leave

 Other extended personal leave of absence, without pay, may be granted by the Board for good reason.
 Notice that the employee intends to return to active duty must be made at least three (3) months prior to the date of return.